-A. If you don’t have anyone to give you a starter, you can make your own by clicking here.
-Please exercise caution and good judgment when accepting a starter from someone you don’t know–usually a good sniff will tell you if the starter is any good (and if there is anything bad in there, it will probably contaminate the starter anyway), but better to err on the side of caution and make your own or ask someone you know to share theirs.
+Also – please exercise caution and good judgment when accepting a starter from someone you don’t know–usually, a good sniff will tell you if the starter is any good (and if there is anything bad in there, it will probably contaminate the starter anyway), but better to err on the side of caution and make your own or ask someone you know to share theirs.

 CARING FOR YOUR STARTER

 Q. I’m afraid my bag of starter is going to explode!
 Could that happen?

 A. Yep, it sure can!
 If your bag starts to puff up, just open up the bag and let out the extra air.
 If you keep your starter in a container and it looks like it’s about to spill over, just give it a good stir.
 You’ll see more activity on warmer days, too.